GetStream/stream-chat-flutter/packages/stream_chat_persistence/example/README.md

-# Stream Chat Dart Example
+# Stream Chat Persistence Example
 Please see `lib/` for example code.